-We hosted two Christianity Explored courses during the year, enabling individuals to find out more about Jesus and the good news ('gospel') He brings, in a relaxed and accessible setting.
+We hosted three Christianity Explored courses during the year, enabling individuals to find out more about Jesus and the good news ('gospel') He brings, in a relaxed and accessible setting.
 It was a particular encouragement to see church members bringing along friends and family members to participate in this excellent course.
-Other occasional courses for those new to Holy Trinity, Frogmore (such as marriage preparation courses) are run from time to time.
+Other occasional courses for those new to Holy Trinity, Frogmore (such as marriage preparation courses and our EPIC Discipleship course) are run from time to time.